SnoringCatGames/inner-tube-climber/README.md

 -   [Aseprite](https://www.aseprite.org/) was used to create the images.
 -   [Bfxr](https://www.bfxr.net/) was used to create the sound effects.
 -   [DefleMask](https://deflemask.com/) was used to create the music.
+-   [Trello](https://trello.com/b/GvuTgtRC/ludum-dare-47) was used for brainstorming and planning.

 ## Licenses